 Please note that it is critical to differentiate between your account limit (that may or may not be used) and approving work (required to be performed to bill against those funds).

 An example: You sign a contract for $1,000 but only approve work for $400.
-While this is commonly done to avoid the pain and expense of signing multiple smaller contracts, some might worry that the excess $600 could be invoiced without actually getting approval to perform any additional works.
-Please know that trying to enforce collections for the $600 is not something AAAA would do and is not enforceable anyway.
+While this is commonly done to avoid the pain and expense of signing multiple smaller contracts, some might worry that the excess $600 could be invoiced without actually giving final approval to perform any additional works.
+Please know that trying to enforce collections for the unapproved $600 is not something AAAA would do and is not enforceable anyway.

 Pre-approving unforeseen works:

 By default, even though you have an account with an approved limit, our contracts are worded so that you have to provide some sort of additional approval to actually use these unallocated funds.
 Honestly, having customers' on-site approval is our preference but it just isn't always feasible for many of our busy customers.
 For those who aren't always on-site (meaning they may not be able to verbally approve works while we're on-site), we recommend initialing the yellow highlighted box on the HIC next to the pre-approval funds' dollar limit.
 That way, if we find something we believe you'll want repaired, AAAA can, at minimum, bill for time and materials up to the amount of your account limit.
 Please note that, as a courtesy, even if you do choose to initial the highlighted box, AAAA's policy is to still attempt to attain your approval before performing the work (i.e., if you're home, we'll ask).
 The yellow box is only for those who are comfortable with a blanket pre-approval of both funds -and- work.
-Since our older accounts usually grow to trust our judgment on these things, please just let us know once you decide to adjust your contract.
+Since our older accounts usually grow to trust our judgment on these things, please just let us know once you decide to increase your contract's account limit.

 Why the contract is open-ended: